ultralytics/ultralytics/docs/en/tasks/human.md

 ### Dataset format

-Human Detection and Attribute Estimation dataset format can be found in detail in the [Dataset Guide](../datasets/human/index.md).
+Human Detection and Attributes Estimation dataset format can be found in detail in the [Dataset Guide](../datasets/human/index.md).

 ## Val